Ram Cichlids – Species Profile

 These plants will block the light that comes from above.
 In this case, installing a normal lighting kit is totally fine, there is no need to go for the dimmer ones.
 They absolutely enjoy digging in the substrate, which is why you need to get some sand or any other soft substance so that they don’t get hurt in the process.

 By using a wide range of plants in your aquarium, you will provide numerous hiding places for your Ram Cichlids at the same time.
 If you want to maximally imitate their natural environment, you can drop some leaves in the fish tank from outside.
 There are lots of trees around the Amazon river.

 Ram Cichlids Water Conditions

 Keep in mind that you can’t just put them in the tank right after you have poured fresh water in it.
-You need to set the water conditions first and cycle it a few times.
-Fresh water is simply not good for them because in their natural environment, the water is so dark it looks almost like black tea.
+You need to set the water conditions and cycle it first.
+In their natural environment, they live in water that is dark, which looks almost like black tea.

 Ram Cichlids are very sensitive to nitrates and ammonia.
 We recommend you to change the water regularly and to remove leftover food.
 Installing a good filter is also essential, just make sure it doesn’t generate a strong water flow.
 Water movement should be minimized as much as possible.

 Now when it comes to the temperature, you should keep it somewhere between 82 to 86 degrees Fahrenheit, which is a rather small window.
 This can be accomplished by a reliable aquarium heater.
 By keeping the temperature consistent, you can easily keep the diseases away.

 It is best to measure the pH of the water, which has to be between 6.0-7.6.
 You might need a pH reader for that because as we mentioned, Ram Cichlids are sensitive to water changes.
 The ideal water hardness is somewhere around 3 dGH.